CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * The potential impact on business or task performance from security incidents and other security risks is analyzed and assessed.
 These considerations can be used to estimate the risk for the company or the authority and to determine the protection requirements for information, applications and IT systems.

 From the general safety objectives, the identified protection requirements and the risk assessment, concrete safety measures are derived according to the considered information network (see ISMS.1.M7 Definition of Safety Measures).
 Security process and security concept must take into account the individual rules and regulations.
-In order to derive concrete security measures, concrete building blocks of the IT-Grundschutz catalogs for the security requirements of an information network must be selected in order to receive a specific package of security measures as target specifications.
+In order to derive concrete security measures, concrete building blocks of the IT-Grundschutz catalogs for the security requirements of an information network have to be selected in order to receive a specific package of security measures as target specifications.

 In order to determine which of the security measures have already been implemented and where there are still gaps, a basic security check is carried out.

 The implementation of the measures proposed by IT-Grundschutz is usually sufficient for typical business processes, applications and components with normal protection needs.
 However, a risk analysis is required for elements of the information network that

-* have high or very high protection needs in at least one of the three core values ​​of confidentiality, integrity or availability or
+* have a high or very high protection requirement in at least one of the three basic values ​​of confidentiality, integrity or availability or
 * can not be adequately mapped (modeled) with the existing building blocks of the IT-Grundschutz catalogs or
 * are operated in application scenarios (eg in environments or with applications) that are not provided for in IT-Grundschutz.
 On the basis of the risk situation, supplements or corrections to the security concept are made as part of the risk analysis.
 Risks for which no suitable or economic countermeasures can be taken are identified and also subjected to a systematic risk treatment.